 The Synopsis of Dorotheus also talks about a similar story.
-It claims that Matthias was preaching the Gospel in the sea harbour of Hyssus and at the mouth of the river Phasis.
+It claims that Matthias was predicando el evangelio in the sea harbor of Hyssus and at the mouth of the river Phasis.
 He died at Sebastopolis and was buried near the Temple of the Sun.

 It is said that Empress Helena, the mother of Emperor Constantine I, brought the saint’s remains to Italy.
-A part of these relics was placed in the Abbey of Santa Giustina and the remaining in the Abbey of St. Matthias.
+Part of these relics was placed in the Abbey of Santa Giustina and the remaining in the Abbey of St. Matthias.

-The Latin Church celebrates the feast of Saint Matthias on 14th May, and the Greek Church celebrates it on 9th August.
+The Latin Church celebrates the feast of Saint Matthias on the 14th of May, and the Greek Church celebrates it on the 9th of August.

 Matthias, whose name means “gift of God”, was the disciple chosen to replace Judas as one of the twelve Apostles.
 The Acts of the Apostles state that he was also one of the 72 disciples that the Lord Jesus sent out to preach the good news.
 Matthias was with the Lord since His Baptism, and was “a witness to Christ’s Resurrection,” according to St. Peter in Acts.
 He remained with Jesus until His Ascension.